F0lak/dm_open_ref/ref/operator/COLON=.md

 A common use of
 this operator might be to copy another datum.
-This is basically just
-\"syntactic sugar\" to make certain datums easier to work with, and is intended mainly for situations where you\'ve overloaded the operator.
+This is basically just "syntactic sugar" to make certain datums easier to work with, and is intended mainly for situations where you\'ve overloaded the operator.

 > [!TIP]